 Planned changes to employer pension scheme contributions could hit Independent schools using the Teacher’s Pension Scheme.
-Learn more about the options for independent schools.
+What are options for independent schools?

 In recent years final salary pension schemes have been phased out by employers because people are living for longer and the uncrystallised liabilities are wreaking havoc with corporate balance sheets.
 Robert Blumberger explains why this is happening and sounds a cautionary note for those attracted to the idea of transferring.